Quinoa takes on Paella- and the results are delicious.

 - 1/2 teaspoon black pepper

-- 1/2 cup sliced sun-dried tomatoes, packed in olive oil
+- 1/2 cup sun-dried tomatoes packed in olive oil, sliced

-- 1 red bell pepper, cored, seeded & membrane removed, sliced into 1/2" strips
+- 1 red bell pepper cored, seeded & membrane removed, sliced into 1/2 inch strips

-- 1 pound large shrimp, peeled and deveined, thawed
+- 1 pound shrimp large, peeled and deveined (thawed_